-The route is set in the eastern region of the Annapurnas and is newly opened for trekkers.
+The route is set in the eastern region of the Annapurna and is newly opened for trekkers.
 Being less frequently used the accommodation here is fairly basic in comparison to the more popular routes, but the trade-off is more peace and quiet in this beautiful area.

 Today we will begin the trek in full.
 An early rise will allow us some great views to begin the day and then we will move off towards Pothana village to our lunch venue at Deurali.
-This is only around two hours, since beyond here there is suitable stopping point for lunch.
+This is only around two hours since beyond here there is a suitable stopping point for lunch.
 After lunch we will move on towards the Forest Camp, moving through the jungle which will have several ascents as well as descents, so prepare to test those legs!
 The second part of the day should take around four hours and we will stay in one of the simple lodges at our final destination.

-Today we have a choice, we can go all the way to Badal Danda which sits at 3050m, or we can stop at the Low Camp where there are two lodges with marvellous views of Maccapuchare and the Annapurnas.
+Today we have a choice, we can go all the way to Badal Danda which sits at 3050m, or we can stop at the Low Camp where there are two lodges with marvelous views of Maccapuchare and the Annapurnas.
 The trek starts with a fairly steep climb out of the jungle, so it is fairly common for people to decide to rest up and enjoy the views upon arriving at Low Camp.
-All in all though, this is not a very strenuous day and there are plenty of photo opportunities once the camp is reached, with Mardi Himal itself also coming into view.
+All in all, though, this is not a very strenuous day and there are plenty of photo opportunities once the camp is reached, with Mardi Himal itself also coming into view.

 The high camp is at 3900m, so by the time we reach here we are completely above the tree line and breathing will become noticeably more difficult with the thinner air.
 We will most likely complete our walking by lunchtime which will give time to explore the surroundings and take plenty of photos of the spectacular area in which we will camp.

 This is the biggest day of the trek by far.
 We will start early in the morning to make sure we get the best of the clear weather and give us plenty of time to relax at the Base Camp of Mardi Himal.
 Situated at almost 4500m, it is quite an achievement to reach here.
-The view from Base Camp is special indeed, with all the major mountains of the Annapura range in view.
+The view from Base Camp is special indeed, with all the major mountains of the Annapurna range in view.
 We will have lunch at Base Camp and then return to High Camp.
 Depending on the time it takes us, we may decide to continue back to Bardal Danda or even Low Camp (it is much faster going down!).